 5. Make it a date

 Some things in a relationship, like cleaning the toilet and folding laundry, are just chores.
 A workout can certainly feel like a chore, but it can also make a really lovely date.
-Aim to finish your run at your favorite local brunch spot, bring a picnic on your day hike or even bring the tent and make an overnight of it.
+Aim to finish your run at your favorite local brunch spot, bring a picnic on your day hike or even bring the two-person tent and make an overnight of it.
 Exercise, especially in nature, can really make for some excellent quality time.

 All the latest inspiration, tips and guides to help you plan your next Advnture!